selvachezhian/short-commands/README.md

 [source](/check_port.sh)

-with this method you can find which process is running on specif port
+with this method you can find which process is running on specific port

 paste source into your ```.bashrc``` or ```.bash_alias```